Nilesh-chaudhary/Nilesh-chaudhary/README.md

 - 👋 Hi, I’m @Nilesh-chaudhary
-- 👀 I’m interested in web designing
+- 👀 I’m interested in full stack dev and machine learning
-- 🌱 I’m currently learning web framework
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on amazon
+- 💞️ I’m looking to collaborate on google
 - 📫 How to reach me ...

 <!---